 Old Lady/ Young Lady and other Optical Illusions

 There is a fun activity you can use, from time to time.
 The activity is a sequence of“optical illusions,” which are images like “old woman/young women”.
-When a group of people are shown these images, they see them from different angles, and it appears they all see something different.
+When a group of people is shown these images, they see them from different angles, and it appears they all see something different.

 You need to have about six of these images, these can either be on slides, on the computer or just printed on a sheet of paper.
 Hand out 6 blank sheets of paper to the group and instruct them to number the sheets of paper from 1 to 6.